FireTail-io/firetail-py-lib/README.rst

 - Errors that previously raised `SwaggerValidationError` now raise the `InvalidSpecification` exception.
   All spec validation errors should be wrapped with `InvalidSpecification`.
 - Support for nullable/x-nullable, readOnly and writeOnly/x-writeOnly has been added to the standard json schema validator.
-- Custom validators can now be specified on API level (instead of app level).
+- Custom validators can now be specified on an API level (instead of on an app level).
 - Added support for basic authentication and apikey authentication
 - If unsupported security requirements are defined or ``x-tokenInfoFunc``/``x-tokenInfoUrl`` is missing, FireTail now denies requests instead of allowing access without security-check.
 - Accessing ``firetail.request.user`` / ``flask.request.user`` is no longer supported, use ``firetail.context['user']`` instead.